Marlins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in six of their past 10 games and have gone 2-4 in those contests.
+- The Marlins have played as the favorite in seven of their past 10 games and won two of those contests.

 Marlins Betting Records & Stats

-- The Marlins have gone 31-16 in games they were listed as the moneyline favorite (winning 66% of those games).
+- The Marlins have won 31 of the 48 games they were favored on the moneyline this season (64.6%).

-- Miami has gone 16-4 when it has played as moneyline favorites with odds of -160 or shorter (80% winning percentage).
+- When it has played as moneyline favorites with odds of -150 or shorter, Miami has a 21-5 record (winning 80.8% of its games).

-- The implied moneyline probablility for this matchup gives the Marlins a 61.5% chance to win.
+- Based on this contest's moneyline, the Marlins' implied win probability is 60%.

-- Miami has had an over/under set by oddsmakers 103 times, and have combined with opponents to go over the total in 49 of those games (49-50-4).
+- Miami has played in 104 games with set over/under, and have combined with opponents to go over the total 49 times (49-51-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!